CensoredUsername/unrpyc/README.md

                  insert them.
 This is always safe to enable if the game's Ren'Py version supports init offset statements, and the generated code is exactly equivalent, only less cluttered.
+  --try-harder   Tries some workarounds against common obfuscation methods.
+                 This is a lot slower.
 ```
 Usage: [python2] unrpyc.py [options] script1 script2 ...